warrofua/Q-Learning-Behavior-Sim/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL-3.0) - see the LICENSE file for details.

-## Acknowledgements

-- Inspired by the behavior of real-world organisms
-- Q-learning and Monte Carlo methods for decision-making